 The Spirit World and Lost Nation Project

-This is a CD project that I am working on with my uncle, John Gunter.
+This is a CD project with my uncle, John Gunter.
 John plays Native American flute and I’m playing guitar and keyboards (and some percussion, and bass, and banjo, and mandolin, and harmonica.)
 All of the songs are original compositions.

 Because of the nature of the Native American flute, the sound feels indigenous.
 This is appropriate with the themes we explore in the music (see below.)
 But, at the same time, we work with contemporary styles with the flute layered on top.
 So folk, new age, and pop sounds are underneath.